Planning to attend Netroots Nation but have a few questions? Check out the FAQ below and contact us if you have additional questions.

 Anyone who desires a more progressive and just world is welcome.
 Our attendees are politicians, online organizers, grassroots activists, and independent media makers.
 Some are professionals who work at advocacy organizations, progressive companies or labor unions; while others do activism in their spare time.
 We want Netroots Nation to be an inclusive, positive, collaborative, and safe experience for everyone, so all guests are asked to abide by our community guidelines.

 What if I have a disability or special need?

-If you have a disability, chronic illness or other special need, let us know and we will do our best to accommodate your needs.
-Volunteers will be available at the registration desk to assist with mobility issues or other needs that may arise.
+You can find information about onsite and virtual accessibility here.
+If you have a disability, chronic illness or other special need, email us at firstname.lastname@example.org so that we may assist you.
+Volunteers will also be available at the registration desk to assist with mobility issues or other needs that may arise.

 What if I need financial help with registration?

 We do our best to keep registration fees as low as possible.
 Thanks to our great sponsors, the current cost of a ticket is less than half of the true cost of putting on this event.
 However, we never want finances to keep someone from attending, so we have two programs designed to make sure our registration price is not a barrier to attending.
 Click here to learn more about our scholarships and volunteer opportunities.

 See below for some other questions we have gotten over the years that you may have as well.
 Have a question not addressed here?
 Contact us with questions and we’ll respond as soon as we’re able.

 How do I convince my employer to send me?

 Want to go but need to get approval from your boss?
 Click here for information and resources you can use to make your case.

 Is there a reduced rate for students/youth?